GreeningLab/GNA5031_applied3/README.md

 ## **1. Background**
 The application of wastewater-based epidemiology (WBE) to support the global response to the COVID-19 pandemic has shown encouraging outcomes.
 The accurate, sensitive, and high-throughput detection of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in municipal wastewater is critical for wastewater-based epidemiology.
 The orgin the the virus is valuable to inform public health measurements during the global response to the pandemic.

-**In this case study, we will adopte phylogenetic techniques that was discussed during this week's lectures to trace the origin of SARS-CoV-2 using genomes that were obtained from international flights that landed in Brisbane, Australia in June, 2021.
-In order to achieve this goal, we will analyze these genomes together with 500 reference genomes that were reported from other parts of the world.**
+**Previously, we have obtained genomes of SARS-CoV-2 viruses from the wastewater of this passenger flight (de-identified due to confidentiality).
+In this case study, we will adopte phylogenetic techniques that was discussed during this week's lectures to trace the origin of SARS-CoV-2 using genomes that were obtained from international flights that landed in Brisbane, Australia in winter, 2021.
+In order to achieve this goal, we will analyze these genomes within unknown origin together with 500 reference genomes with known origin.**

 ![alt](https://github.com/GreeningLab/GNA5031_applied3/blob/main/figures/images_large_ez1c00408_0003.jpeg)

 For more information of wastewater-based analysis of SARS-CoV-2, please refer to:
 - https://pubs.acs.org/doi/full/10.1021/acs.estlett.1c00408
 - https://pubs.acs.org/doi/full/10.1021/acsestwater.2c00083

 ## **2. Learning Objectives**: